vippsas/vipps-developers/test-environment.md

 |-------------------|------------------|
 | api.vipps.no      | apitest.vipps.no |

-The servers are worldaccessible.
+The servers are accessible around the world.
 Vipps only relies on the API keys, and no requests to our servers are blocked on our side by IP addresses or similar.

 See [Vipps servers](./developer-resources/servers.md) for more information.